-As a multi-award-winning Norfolk wedding planner, I can tell you that when it comes to wedding planning, little and often is the way to avoid overwhelm!
-I know that you’ll probably want to spend your weekend enjoying the sunshine (now it’s finally arrived!), but trust me these wedding planning tasks won’t take long at all!
+As a multi-award-winning UK wedding planner, I can tell you that when it comes to wedding planning, little and often is the way to avoid overwhelm!
+I know that you’ll probably want to spend your weekend enjoying the sunshine (now it’s finally arrived!), but trust me, these wedding planning tasks won’t take long at all!

 Wedding Planning Tip 1 – Get your engagement ring insured.